 - Bring the geometric cabinet tray (triangle, square, and circle) to a rug or table.

 - Pick the square shape and lift it out by the little knob with the subdominant hand.

-- Hold the square exposing the backside and run index and middle fingers counter-clockwise.
+- Hold the square, exposing the backside, and run the index and middle fingers counter-clockwise.